lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Nextflow_for_Pipelines.md

-# Orchestrate Compute with Nextflow.io
+# Use Nextflow.io for Pipelines

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**